 - So if we are to reduce fossil fuel use and do so fairly quickly, what policies might help?
 Federal, state, local, private sector, and an array of choices.
-The two parties differ on this. - Regulation, such as the Clean Power Plan and fuel efficiency standards.
-The heart of Obama energy policy because Congress refused to act.
-Republican opposition to both is intense.
-Trump seeks to reverse Obama rules. - Carbon tax or other incentives.
+The two parties differ on this. - Regulation, e.g., Obama Clean Power Plan and fuel efficiency standards.
+The heart of his energy policy because Congress refused to act.
+Republican opposition still intense.
+Trump and Congress are determined to reverse both; courts will decide. - Carbon tax or other incentives.
 Pros and cons. - Subsidies-wind, solar, electric and hybrid vehicles initially.
 Arguments for and against.
 Big changes under Obama. - Research on new energy sources from DOE and private sector.
 Very promising, and a big change under Obama.
 Including research on geoengineering (e.g., CO2 removal) - State renewable energy portfolios.